jn80842/automatahints/tutorial.md

 As a first example, let's write a hint that finds a string that is incorrectly accepted or incorrectly rejected on the student's solution.
 We assume that we already have a macro that will take the student's submitted automaton and return a Racket function that takes a word as an argument and returns true if that word is part of the language defined by that automaton.
 We won't discuss the details of the macro here, but see `automata.rkt` for a sample implementation.

 Now, let's define our hint.
 Hints are always an expression of the difference between the student solution and the true solution.
 We will write a hint expressing the property "a word that the student DFA accepts and the correct DFA rejects, or vice versa".
 Essentially, we're asking if such a word exists, and if so, what it is.
-To do this, we'll use the `exists-word` function.
-This function takes the true solution and student solution DFAs, the alphabet the DFAs' language is made up of, and the maximum length of word we should consider, and a predicate that will return true if a given word has the property we're looking forward.
+To do this, we'll use the `exists-word` construction.

+`exists-word` takes the true solution and student solution DFAs, the alphabet the DFAs' language is made up of, and the maximum length of word we should consider, and a predicate that will return true if a given word has the property we're looking forward.
 This predicate should be written as a function that takes the student solution, true solutions and a word as an argument.
 Since we're looking for a counterexample, we can write the predicate as follows:

 ```
 (define (diff-outcome?
 M1 M2 word)